Data Types

 Rust by example - Primitives

-Rust has several categories of primitive types: integers, floating-point numbers, Booleans, unicode characters, 'Unit', and 'Never'.
+Rust has several categories of primitive scalar types: integers, floating-point numbers, Booleans, and unicode characters.

 Type FamilyTypesExamples